canonical/microk8s/README.md

 snap install microk8s --classic --channel=1.14/stable
 ```

-As MicroK8s releases happen the same day as upstream Kubernetes and snap updates are delivered transparently, your cluster is always kept up-to-date with the latest Kubernetes.
+As MicroK8s releases happen the same day as upstream Kubernetes and snap updates are seemlessly delivered, your cluster is always kept up-to-date with the latest Kubernetes.

 All dependencies are in a 200MB snap package making MicroK8s a great fit for the edge.

-## Documentation

-For more information see the [official docs](https://microk8s.io/docs/).

 ## Quickstart Guide

-To avoid colliding with a `kubectl` already installed and to avoid overwriting any existing Kubernetes configuration file, MicroK8s adds a `microk8s.kubectl` command, configured to exclusively access the new MicroK8s install.
+To avoid colliding with a `kubectl` already installed and to avoid overwriting any existing Kubernetes configuration file, MicroK8s adds a `microk8s.kubectl` command, configured to exclusively access the MicroK8s cluster.
 When following instructions online, make sure to prefix `kubectl` with `microk8s.`.

 ```
 microk8s.kubectl get nodes